-Anglo-Saxon tribes of Britain.
+Brokhead is a name whose history is entwined with the ancient Anglo-Saxon tribes of Britain.
 It was a name for a young, headstrong person.
 The surname Brokhead is derived from the Old French words broque and brocke, which became the Old English words broket and brocket c.
 1410.
 All of these words refer to a stag in its second year with its first set of horns.
-CITATION[CLOSE]

 Early Origins of the Brokhead family